ismcodes/mediapublic-server/site-layout.md

 This is the individual's page.
 Think of this almost as a mini linked-in profile page, where you can see what content is linked to them, and what they are currently working on.
 Their contact information, position, and station are all listed here.
-You can also send them a message.